open-metadata/docs-v1/README.md

 ### 1. codePreview

-Its as container which will have two tags as child 'codeInfoContainer' and 'codeBlock'
+Its a container which will have two tags as child 'codeInfoContainer' and 'codeBlock'

 ### 2. codeInfoContainer